phgthanhng/GhostRunner/README.md

 # GhostRunner
-Game Programming Project using Greenfoot engine
+Game Programming Project using the Greenfoot engine